-- (c) It is highly-recommended that AOs attend the class Managing and Approving Financial Transactions and/or Using the Purchase Card in FAA within 9 months of designation. - e.
-Refresher Training.
-Purchase Card Refresher training will be completed by each AO and cardholder using the eLMS course Purchase Card Program (FAA60004975) every two years. - f.
+- (c) It is highly recommended that AOs attend the class Managing and Approving Financial Transactions and/or Using the Purchase Card in FAA within 9 months of designation. - e.
+Refresher Training. - (1) Purchase Card Refresher training will be completed by each AO and cardholder using the eLMS course FAA Purchase Card Course (FAA60004975) every two years. - (2) The National Purchase Card Program Manager is responsible for monitoring the proper completion of required refresher training. - (3) AOs and cardholders failing to meet refresher training requirements will have their authority suspended until required training is completed. - f.
 Separation of Duties.
-Key duties and responsibilities in authorizing, processing/recording purchasing, certifying Certifying availability of funds, and reviewing official agency approving transactions should be separated among individuals.
+Key duties and responsibilities in purchasing, Certifying availability of funds, and approving transactions should be separated among individuals.
 The following conditions apply in the processing of a purchase card transaction: - (1) The AO is the last person to approve the individual purchase after the cardholder obtains certification of funds - (2) The AO must approve the justification of each individual transaction for need and accuracy; - (3) An individual must never perform all duties; - (4) An AO and fund certifier must not perform both approval and fund certification for the same purchase; and - (5) The cardholder must never be the AO and/or fund certifier. - g.
-Mandatory Sources and Other Requirements. - When using the purchase card, cardholders must consider the following requirements: - (1a) Strategic Sourcing Initiatives.
-This includes the following: - (ai) Strategic Sourcing for the Acquisition of Various Equipment and Supplies (SAVES).
-The SAVES program is a mandatory source for some equipment and office supplies (see AMS Procurement Guidance T3.8.6). - (bii) Enterprise software licensing agreements such as Oracle. - (2b) Federal Prison Industries, Inc. (FPI) (also known as UNICOR).
-For those products available through FPI, the procedures detailed in AMS Procurement Guidance T3.8.4, Government Sources of Products/Services, must be strictly followed. - (3c) Randolph-Sheppard Act.
+Mandatory Sources and Other Requirements. - (1) When using the purchase card, cardholders must consider the following requirements: - (a) Strategic Sourcing Initiatives.
+This includes the following: - (i) Strategic Sourcing for the Acquisition of Various Equipment and Supplies (SAVES).
+The SAVES program is a mandatory source for some equipment and office supplies (see AMS Procurement Guidance T3.8.6). - (ii) Enterprise software licensing agreements such as Oracle. - (b) Federal Prison Industries, Inc. (FPI) (also known as UNICOR).
+For those products available through FPI, the procedures detailed in AMS Procurement

+Guidance T3.8.4, Government Sources of Products/Services, must be strictly followed.

+- (c) Randolph-Sheppard Act.
 The FAA must first consider the blind in the operation of vending facilities.
-(See AMS Procurement Guidance T3.8.4)

-- (4d) Javits-Wagner-O'Day Act (JWOD).
+(See AMS Procurement Guidance T3.8.4) - (d) Javits-Wagner-O'Day Act (JWOD).
 The FAA must first consider items and services available through the AbilityOne Program (formerly JWOD) before going to other sources.
-(See AMS Procurement Guidance T3.8.4) - (5e) General Services Administration (GSA) Federal Supply Schedules (FSS).
+(See AMS Procurement Guidance T3.8.4) - (e) General Services Administration (GSA) Federal Supply Schedules (FSS).
 When procuring items through a GSA FSS, FAA must follow the procedures detailed under AMS Procurement Guidance T3.8.3, Federal Supply Schedules.
-Note that GSA is not a mandatory source for FAA. - (6f) Section 508 Requirements.
+Note that GSA is not a mandatory source for FAA. - (f) Section 508 Requirements.
 The FAA must procure products and services that comply with Federal requirements for Section 508 of the Rehabilitation Act.
-(See AMS Procurement Guidance T3.2.2) - (7g) Environmental Requirements.
+(See AMS Procurement Guidance T3.2.2) - (g) Environmental Requirements.
 The FAA should acquire environmentally preferable, energy and water efficient, and recycled content products and services when possible.
-(See AMS Procurement Guidance T3.6.3 for additional information) - (2) If mandatory sources are applicable and not used, the transaction file must document how mandatory sources were sought and the reasons why a non-mandatory source was chosen. - (h).
+(See AMS Procurement Guidance T3.6.3 for additional information) - (2) If mandatory sources are applicable and not used, the transaction file must document how mandatory sources were sought and the reasons why a non-mandatory source was chosen.

+h.
 Split Purchase.
 A split purchase is a procurement made to avoid established purchase limits, to include single purchase limits and competition thresholds.